chinmaysagade/reWizeNotes/linear_algebra.md

 In linear algebra: Vectors are always rooted at the origin.
 Origin is root of all vectors.
 The coordinates are written vertically [ 2/3 ]  to avoid confusing with a point like (2,3) .

+### Gradient as Vectors:
+The gradient of a vector valued function f:R^n to R is the vector of the partial derivatives of f:

 ### Span of vectors:
 Set of all possible points you can reach by any pair of vectors is called it's span.
 OR.